-Dr. Maher's areas of expertise include cross-disciplinary graduate student development, in which she investigates the transformation from student to scholar, assessment in higher education, in which she emphasizes students' involvement in authentic assessment-in-action, and faculty development, with a specific focus on bullying in the American academic workforce.
+Dr. Maher's areas of expertise include cross-disciplinary graduate student development, in which she investigates the transformation from student to scholar, assessment in higher education, in which she emphasizes students' involvement in authentic assessment practices, and faculty development, with a specific focus on bullying in the American academic workforce.

-Researcher Education: Writing groups for the 21st Century, to be presented at the February 2014 Writing Research Across Boarders conference, l’Université Paris-Ouest – Nanterre La Défense (with Cally Guerin, Claire Aitchison, and Doreen Starke-Meyerring).
+Researcher education: Writing groups for the 21st century, presented at the February 2014 Writing Research Across Boarders conference, l’Université Paris-Ouest – Nanterre La Défense (with Cally Guerin, Claire Aitchison, and Doreen Starke-Meyerring).

 Hardee, M., Benjamin, S., & Maher, M. (2014, February).
-A Cross-Disciplinary Consideration of Purpose, Placement, and Content of College Teaching Courses for Novice and Future College Instructors.
-Instruction session presentation to be given at the Conference on Higher Education Pedagogy, Virginia Tech University.
+A cross-disciplinary consideration of purpose, placement, and content of college teaching courses for novice and future college instructors.
+Instruction session presentation given at the Conference on Higher Education Pedagogy, Virginia Tech University.

 Maher, M. (2014, February).
-Practices to Support Students as Disciplinary Writers.
-Instruction session presentation to be given at the Conference on Higher Education Pedagogy, Virginia Tech University.
+Practices to support students as disciplinary writers.
+Instruction session presentation given at the Conference on Higher Education Pedagogy, Virginia Tech University.